renpy/renpy/sphinx/source/config.rst

     and hidden when the overlay is suppressed.
 (The screens are shown on the screens layer, not the overlay layer.)

+.. var:: config.preload_fonts = [ ]

+    A list of the names of TrueType and OpenType fonts that Ren'Py should load when starting up.
+Including the name of a font here can prevent Ren'Py from pausing when introducing a new typeface.

 .. var:: config.python_callbacks = [ ]

     A list of functions.
 The functions in this list are called, without